Frequently Asked Questions

 What is Rate Your Ride (RYR)?

-It is a program managed by the MTA to help improve public transportation by utilizing real-time feedback from our customers via text messaging and online survey.
-In order to participate, all you need to do is text the word “ride” to 410-205-4559 or call that number and answer a few brief questions or fill out the online survey here on our website.
+It is a program managed by the MTA to help improve public transportation by utilizing real-time feedback from our customers via an online survey.
+In order to participate, all you need to do is fill out the online survey here on our website.

 How did Rate Your Ride Start?

 Rate your ride was created by the Central Maryland Transportation Association (CMTA) in September 2010 and piloted for 9 months by the association during which the CMTA received 6,500 responses.